daisugiland/daisugi/STYLE_GUIDE.md

 12. Every package should contain all the needed dependencies.
 Doing [this](https://yarnpkg.com/features/workspaces#what-does-it-mean-to-be-a-workspace) allows us to cleanly decouple projects (packages) from one another, since you don't have to merge all their dependencies in one huge unmaintainable list.

-## Naming conventions.
+## Naming conventions

-1. `Folders and files`: Kebab-Case for folders.
-PascalCase for files whose exports constructor and CamelCase for the rest of files.
+### Folders and files

+Rules:
+  * Kebab-Case for folders.
+    > ✔️ Covers if folder will be extracted to its own package some day. [[+]](https://docs.npmjs.com/cli/v7/configuring-npm/package-json#name)
+  * CamelCase/PascalCase for files.
+    > ❌ Have problems on renaming case-sensitive files with git.

     ✔️ Good